biemond/biemond-orawls/README.markdown

 Should work for all Linux versions like RedHat, CentOS, Ubuntu, Debian, Suse SLES or OracleLinux

-Check the vagrant test case for full working WebLogic 12.1.2 example
+Reference 12.1.2 implementation, the vagrant test case for full working WebLogic 12.1.2 example
 https://github.com/biemond/biemond-orawls-vagrant